Xylitol is a type of natural sugar alcohol found in plants and is also a type of colorless crystalline solid that is easily soluble in water.

 How To Feed Xylitol To Your Dog

 Even 0.045 gm of xylitol can cause a dog to experience low blood sugar (hypoglycemia).
-Consuming 0.11 to 0.22 g. per pound can result in liver damage.
-It means that a 20-pound dog can become poisoned by xylitol from even one piece of sugarless gum.
+It was consuming 0.11 to 0.22 g. per pound can result in liver damage.
+This means a 20-pound dog can become poisoned by xylitol from even one piece of sugarless gum.

 It means you should never feed xylitol to your dog.
 There is no safe procedure to feed xylitol to your dog.
-No matter in which procedure you try to feed xylitol to your dog, it will end up getting xylitol poisoning.
-It also does not matter how much xylitol your dog eats, it will end up hurting your dog.
+No matter which procedure you follow to feed your dog xylitol, it will get xylitol poisoning.
+It also does not matter how much xylitol your dog eats; it will end up hurting your dog.

 How Many Xylitol Should A Dog Eat